 Pear buttercream frosting

-- In a large mixing bowl, add softened butter, pinch pf salt, 1 tsp of vanilla and pear concentrate and mix until creamy.
+- In a large mixing bowl, add softened butter, pinch pf salt, 1 teaspoon of vanilla and pear concentrate and mix until creamy.
 Slowly add the confectioner's sugar one cup at a time.
 You also may add more or less confectioner's sugar until you reach your desired consistency.

 - Store in an airtight container for up to 3 days.

 Scientists have used Panda Porn to get pandas in the mood to mate.

 Hmmm....who in the hell makes panda porn?
 I guess nothing surprises me today with what exists out there!

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.